Three UK

-Hutchison 3G UK Ltd (Three UK) is a British telecommunications and internet service provider currently based in Reading, England.
-It is a subsidiary of CK Hutchison Holdings, operating under the global Three brand.
-Three is the fourth-largest mobile network operator in the United Kingdom, with about 9.5 million subscribers as of 2021.
+Hutchison 3G UK Limited, trading as Three UK, is a British telecommunications company based in Reading, England.
+It is a wholly owned subsidiary of VodafoneThree, a joint venture between Vodafone (51%) and CK Hutchison Holdings (49%).
+It is the smallest of the four mobile network operators in the United Kingdom, with about 10.9 million subscribers As of November 2024, behind fellow VodafoneThree subsidiary Vodafone UK.

-The company launched on 3 March 2003 as the United Kingdom's first commercial 100% 3G network.
-It provides 3G, 4G and 5G (certain areas) services through its own network infrastructure.
+The company was launched on 3 March 2003 as the UK's first commercial 100% 3G network.
+It provides 3G, 4G and 5G services through its own network infrastructure.
+In June 2023, it was proposed that Three would merge with Vodafone UK.
+The merger was approved by the Competition and Markets Authority in December 2024 and completed in June 2025.

 History

-The Three mobile service was launched in the UK on 3 March 2003 with handsets going on sale (such as the NEC e616 in 2004 and Sony Ericsson Z1010) later that year.
+The Three mobile service was launched in the UK on 3 March 2003, with handsets going on sale later that year.
 Three was the UK's first commercial video mobile (3G) network.

 Three was the first network to meet its regulatory requirement of 80% population coverage in the UK, meeting this by 9 December 2004.

-Three's first retail stores (3Store) opened at the same time as the network launched, on Oxford Street and Kensington High Street, both in London, and at the Birmingham Mailbox.
+Three's first retail shops, called 3Store, opened at the same time as the network launched, on Oxford Street and Kensington High Street, both in London, and at the Birmingham Mailbox.
 Three also sold handsets, devices and contracts through independent and online retailers at the time.
-In 2005, Three expanded, and stores opened in larger shopping centres throughout the UK On 24 October 2006, Three announced that it had purchased 95 high street shops from O2 and The Link.
+In 2005, Three expanded, and stores opened in larger shopping centres throughout the UK.
+On 24 October 2006, Three announced that it had purchased 95 high street shops from O2 and The Link.

 Three launched SeeMeTV, allowing its customers to submit their own video content that other subscribers could watch.
 Users would make a small micropayment (the price decided by the video's creator) to watch these videos.
 The user who created the videos would get paid 10% of the amount of money paid by other users to watch the video.
 Users were paid once they had accrued £10.

 In 2010, Three became the fourth network in the UK to launch the iPhone 4 after O2, Orange and Vodafone.

-In July 2014, Three introduced the '3 inTouch' app, allowing customers to place calls through a Wi-Fi connection.
+In July 2014, Three introduced the 3 inTouch app, allowing customers to place calls through a Wi-Fi connection.
 Three customers can also access the Virgin Wi-Fi network implemented at over 130 London Underground stations.